State Management

 Why Use State Management in NOAA Apps?

-Our applications are not just repositories of static data; they are dynamic platforms where data constantly evolves.
+Our applications are not just repositories of static data.
+They are dynamic platforms where data constantly evolves.
 State management is essential for several reasons:

-• Be Fast and Responsive: It helps our apps to react swiftly to user interactions and data changes, providing a smooth and efficient user experience.
-A Simple Way to Manage State: Using React Context
+- Fast and Responsive.
+Our apps to react swiftly to user interactions and data changes, providing a smooth and efficient user experience.

 How We Implement State Management